 COPD occurs in all breeds of dogs, but may be more common in small-breed and toy-breed dogs such as West Highland White Terriers and Cocker Spaniels.
 It most often affects middle-aged and older dogs.

-Could these symptoms be caused by something else?
+Could these signs be caused by something else?

 Chronic coughing may also be a symptom of heart disease, infection of the lungs, or some types of cancer.